-Similar to a donor stem cell (or allogeneic) transplant, gene therapy is another treatment option that has the potential to treat beta-thalassemia in some patients.
+Similar to a donor stem cell (or allogeneic) transplant, gene therapy is a treatment option that has the potential to treat beta-thalassemia in some patients.
 Unlike a stem cell transplant, however, gene therapy uses a patient's own cells.
-Although it is still being researched, this type of therapy has the potential to treat the disease at the genetic level.
+This type of therapy has the potential to treat the disease at the genetic level.

 There are 2 main types of gene therapy: gene addition and gene editing.

 In gene addition, copies of functional genes are added to a cell to help do the work of a defective gene.
 The addition of functional genes can take place either inside (in vivo) or outside of the body (ex vivo).

 In gene editing, targeted breaks are created in DNA, with or without instructions for how to repair the break.
 The goal of these breaks is to disrupt or correct the function of a gene.

 Keep the Conversations Going

 As the understanding of beta-thalassemia evolves and new treatment options are developed, staying informed can give you the information you need to have more meaningful conversations with your doctor about living with beta-thalassemia, your long-term goals, and evolving options.